bsuprio/DSPshaala/readme.md

 5. Then select COM port from "Tools -> Port -> *your COM port*

-6. Then click on upload button and hold "BOOT" button on ESP32.
-Release the button as you see "Connecting.." message in the Arduino IDE.
-After that, you should see the “Done uploading” message.
+6. Then click on upload button and hold "**BOOT**" button on ESP32.
+Release the button as you see "**Connecting..**" message in the Arduino IDE.
+After that, you should see the “**Done uploading**” message.

 7. If everything is working fine upto this, you can flash the DSPshaala code given in the repo.